m3db/m3/site/content/how_to/any_remote_storage.md

 ### Using rollup and mapping rules

 So far our setup is just forwarding metrics to a single unaggregated endpoint.
 This is not really useful.
-Lets make use of our in process M3 Aggregator and add some rollup and mapping rules.
+Let's make use of our in process M3 Aggregator and add some rollup and mapping rules.

-Lets change M3 Coordinator configuration file by adding a new endpoint configuration for aggregated metrics:
+Let's change the M3 Coordinator's configuration file by adding a new endpoint configuration for aggregated metrics:

 ```yaml
 prometheusRemoteBackend: